 Over the years there have been many rescue missions for bushwalkers who couldn’t manage the return trip, got caught out with bad weather or didn’t bring the right gear.
 A man was rescued there just this week, and sometimes the results can be fatal.

 When hiking Mount Bartle Frere, failing to prepare is preparing to fail.
-The trail is remote, isolated and very challenging.
-I cannot stress preparation enough!
-Here’s all you need to know.
+The trail is remote, isolated and very challenging so prepping right will make the journey safer, easier and more enjoyable.
+Here’s a few tips that might help.

 1. Go at the right time.